 I respect all Americans.
 But this is not the exclusive government of the Tea Party.
 This is also my government, our government, designed intentionally with checks and balances to find reasoned, compromised, representative, and sometimes painful solutions to our problems.
 This immature and irresponsible group of legislators is flirting with disaster at our peril.

 No one can ever claim “The American People” want this approach or that approach, exclusive of all others.
 We generally disagree about what we want, while we generally agree that there is no perfect solution.
-We can tolerate some level of political games from our leaders in a divided government; that is a part of the process of representing an ideologically divided nation.
+We can tolerate some level of political games from our leaders in a divided government; that's part of the process of representing an ideologically divided nation.
 We cannot tolerate when polarized views and special interests force an intransigence that threatens to hurt all Americans.

 No one is blameless, starting with you and me.
 We the People get the government we deserve, and we sometimes pay the price for not being more involved in the process, not making our voices heard, not standing up to the fringes, not voting our own self-interests.
 Congress has been derelict.
 The president’s leadership has been lacking and late.